EK76/SensorDevice/README.md

 For my php script I used the PHP version.
 8.4.16.

 **Homepage folder's content.**
 - index.php -> Where the result of sensor data is shown from MySQL table.
 - files.php -> Where files are stored as cvs format with selected data exported from the MySQL table.
 - config.php -> Where the database configuration is stored.
 - style.css -> Where the design of the homepages is configured.

 To the show result as diagram I used [Google Chart Gallery](https://developers.google.com/chart/interactive/docs/gallery).
 In my case I named my Raspberry PI 5 to sensordevice.
-It means that I can for example in this case read the contents of MySQL table with this url, *http://sensordevice*.
+It means in this case I can use the webbrowser version with this url, *http://sensordevice*.

-I have also added 16x2 display with I2C interface and switch button with indicator led to the deivce.
+I have also added 16x2 display with I2C interface and switch button with "indicator" led to the deivce.
-The display show date and time and data from sensor alternately after same delay.
-The switch button's purpose is to turn off the sensor if you only wan't look at sensor data stored to a MySQL table and not store any data.
+The display show date and time and data from sensor regularly after same delay.
+The switch button's purpose is to turn off the sensor if you only wan't look at stored sensor data stored and not store any data.

 **List over the hardware for this project.**